 Please complete the forms below prior to your first appointment.
 Please click on the link below, print the forms, fill them out and bring them to your initial consultation with Dr. Zadeh:

 Note: These files are in PDF format.
-If you do not have Adobe® Reader® on your computer, you can download it for free by clicking here or on the Get Adobe Reader icon.
+If you do not have Adobe® Reader® on your computer, you can download it for free by clicking here.

 Medications to avoid before surgery: